 The name alone is telling.
-This is the 7th generation of Wi-Fi, the most common way to get local devices connected wirelessly.
+It’s the 7th generation of Wi-Fi, the most common way to connect local devices locally and, hence, to the Internet.

 Like all previous Wi-Fi standards, Wi-Fi 7 will be backward compatible.
-In other words, your existing devices will be able to connect to a Wi-Fi 7 broadcaster (router or access point), so will a Wi-Fi 7 client to a host of an older standard.
+Your existing devices will be able to connect to a Wi-Fi 7 broadcaster (router or access point), and so will a Wi-Fi 7 client to a host of an older standard.

-But, again, to truly enjoy the benefit of Wi-Fi 7, you likely will need new hardware on both ends of a connection.
-And on some computers, you might be able to do that via an add-on adapter — like how you can upgrade many existing computers to Wi-Fi 6/e.
+But, again, to truly enjoy the benefit of Wi-Fi 7, you will need new hardware on both ends of a connection.
+And on some computers, you might be able to do that via an add-on adapter — like how you can upgrade many existing computers to Wi-Fi 6 or Wi-Fi 6E.

-With that, let’s find out what will make Wi-Fi 7 different.
+With that, let’s find out what will make Wi-Fi 7 different from existing standards.

-The 6GHz band is still where the latest standard can deliver top speeds, but it will also provide unprecedented improvements in the other two bands.
+The 6GHz band is still where the latest standard can deliver top speeds, but Wi-Fi 7 will also have unprecedented improvements in the other two bands.

-In my opinion, there are four significant items in Wi-Fi 7.
+There are four important and exciting new items in Wi-Fi 7.

 1. The all-new 320MHz channel width

-More on Wi-Fi channels in this post, but generally, this means Wi-Fi 7 can double the base speed, from 1.2Gbps per stream (160MHz) to 2.4Gbps per stream (320MHz).
-So a 4×4 broadcaster can have up to 9.6Gbps of bandwidth.
+I detailed Wi-Fi channels in this post, but generally, the new channel width means Wi-Fi 7 can double the base speed, from 1.2Gbps per stream (160MHz) to 2.4Gbps per stream (320MHz).

 Wi-Fi 7 also supports double the amount of partial streams, up to 16.
-As a result, technically, a 16-stream (16×16) Wi-Fi 7 6GHz band can deliver up to over 40Gbps of bandwidth, considering the new QAM support below.
+As a result, technically, a 16-stream (16×16) Wi-Fi 7 6GHz band can deliver up to over 40Gbps of bandwidth, especially when considering the new QAM support below.

-(To use the 320MHz channel width, you will need a compatible client.
+Again, to use the new 320MHz channel width, you will need a compatible client.
 Existing clients will connect using 160MHz at best.
 And in reality, the 160MHz will likely be the realistic sweet-spot bandwidth of Wi-Fi 7, just like the 80MHz in the case of Wi-Fi 6.

 2. The 4K-QAM